VenexCon/100-days-of-code/log.md

 ### Day 4: January 8th Thursday.

 Continued with free code camp, learnt about using CSS variables and custom variables and how the :root: function allows cascading.inheitance of attributes and takes priority above the body class.
+Also learnt was the use of ID''s to override certain CSS assignments along with using in-line styles.
+The use of RGB and Hex colours in CSS to give a bigger range of formatting colours.
+Also learnt about the use of assigning cutom variables to styles and elements.

+### Day 5: January 17th Monday

+Book from Jon Duckett came, reading into beginning of HTML and CSS.
+Including how to uise and arrange file structures within webpages.
+Also learnt was the use of building web pages in macs and how HTML works when working with websites such as wordpress and word documents.
+Also delve more deeply into using Aref's to navigate along pages.